-How do you prefer to finish a meal?
+An Italian chocolate martini is the perfect finish to a meal.
 I love a decadent chocolate dessert with a french press coffee, cappucino or espresso.
 If not that, then a sweet liqueur to sip alongside the coffee is a close second.

-Liquid desserts are en vogue and chocolate martinis or espresso martinis lead the lists.
-These are vodka based cocktails that individually fail to satisfy my cravings for chocolate aaaand coffee.
+Liquid desserts are all the rage and chocolate martinis or espresso martinis lead the lists.
+Most are vodka based cocktails that individually fail to satisfy my cravings for chocolate flavor aaaand coffee.
 That’s why an Italian chocolate martini is right up my alley.

 The Chocolate Flavor – Without the Chocolate